 Note: The Quick Create menu can display a maximum of 10 modules at one time.

 Developers use the

-The API Platforms panel is a list of client IDs that have been given permission to interact with your Sugar instance.
-The panel will automatically display some standard platform identifiers required by every Sugar instance.
-The stock API platforms listed in the following table cannot be removed and must not be reused as platform identifiers for a custom integration.
+The API Platforms panel is a list of client IDs that have been given permission to interact with your Sugar instance and the checkbox indicating whether or not notifications will be sent to users for the platform's actions.
+The panel automatically displays some standard platform identifiers required by every Sugar instance.
+The stock API platforms listed in the following table cannot be removed and must not be reused as platform identifiers for a custom integration:

 |API Platform Identifier||Platform/Client|

 |base||Sugar desktop client (default platform)|